Skip to Content

 • House Republicans are taking a look at the Biden administration's climate policies in light of a recent Supreme Court ruling restricting agencies' ability to interpret laws.
 (Smart Cities Dive)

-• The most dangerous congressional districts for pedestrians are mostly in the South and mostly majority Black.
+• The most dangerous congressional districts for pedestrians are mostly in the South and mostly majority Black and brown.
 (Streetsblog USA)

 • The Federal Transit Administration announced $1.5 billion in infrastructure grants to buy zero-emissions buses in New Jersey, Boston, Los Angeles, Detroit and more than 100 other communities.
 (EC&M)